 Line 29a.
-NOL deduction.-A net operating loss (NOL) incurred by a cooperative in one tax year may be used to reduce the cooperative's taxable income in another year.
+NOL deduction.-A cooperative may use the net operating loss (NOL) incurred in one tax year to reduce its taxable income in another year.
 Generally, a cooperative may carry an NOL back to each of the 3 years preceding the year of the loss and then carry any remaining amount over to each of the 15 years following the year of the loss (but see Exceptions to carryback rules, below).
 Enter on line 29a, the total NOL carryovers from prior tax years, but do not enter more than the cooperative's taxable income (after special deductions).
 An NOL deduction cannot be taken in a year in which the cooperative has negative taxable income.
 Attach a schedule showing the computation of the NOL deduction.